Loveable Lemons

 • Tomato Paste - Concentrated tomato flavor to add to the tomato broth.

-• Spices - Dried Oregano, Dried Thyme, Kosher Salt, Bay Leaves, Red Pepper Flakes, Bay Leaves and Ground Black Pepper
+• Spices - Dried Oregano, Dried Thyme, Kosher Salt, Bay Leaves, Red Pepper Flakes, Bay Leaf and Ground Black Pepper

 • Canned Tomatoes - Diced tomatoes without any unnecessary ingredients.